-I have also provided a reading log in Word format.
-Click here for a copy of the log.
-Use it to record the sections you read and your observations, insights, and questions.
-The acrostic, S.P.E.C.K. stands for:
+I've also provided a reading log in Word format.
+Once you have entered the password, scroll down the page to "Available files to download," and follow the directions.
+You can copy and expand that template.
+Use it to record the sections you read, as well as your observations, insights, and questions.
+The acrostic, S.P.E.C.K., is explained in the post: "Five Questions for Reading Impact."